Love Island contestants get paid to be on the show, it's been revealed.

 But it's unlikely to be enough to cover the bills, let alone get rich.

-According to reports, the Islanders on series 5 this summer will be paid £250 a week to be on the show.
+According to reports, the Islanders on series 5 this summer are paid £250 a week to be on the show.

 It means those who last from launch until the end will head home with £2,000.